rancher-sandbox/cluster-api-provider-elemental/cmd/agent/README.md

     elemental-agent
     ```

+    During normal operation, the agent will periodically patch the remote `ElementalHost` with current host information.
-    During normal operation, the agent may receive instructions from the Elemental API to reset this host.
+    Upon successful patching, the agent may receive instructions from the Elemental API to bootstrap the machine.
-    When using the `unmanaged` installer, a `reset.needed` sentinel file will be created in the configured work directory (`/var/lib/elemental/agent` by default).
-    The agent will then terminate.
+    Eventually, the agent will receive instructions to trigger a reset of this machine.

 1. Resetting the host:

-    If using the `unmanaged` installer, the `reset.needed` sentinel file must be deleted before reset.
-    This guarantees the host administrator reset the machine correctly.
-For example by uninstalling and stopping running services (for example `k3s`), removing configuration files, etc.

     ```bash
     elemental-agent --reset
     ```

+    When `--reset` is invoked, the agent will trigger the remote `ElementalHost` deletion using the Elemental API.
+    After that the agent will reset the system, and upon successful reset, the remote `ElementalHost` will be patched as **reset**.
+    The Elemental CAPI Provider will delete any `ElementalHost` that was up for deletion, only when also marked as **reset**.
+    This gives a way to track hosts that are supposed to reset, but fail to do it successfully.

 ## Config